Improved quantum data analysis

 Whenever the \BajanSearch algorithm ``passes'' on an $(A_t,\wh{\mu}_t)$ pair, the teacher also ``passes'', and $\wh{\mu}_t$ serves as the Shadow Tomography algorithm's final estimate for $\E_\rho[A_t]$.
 On the other hand, if the \BajanSearch algorithm outputs ``\,$\abs{\E_\rho[A_t] - \wh{\mu}_t} > \frac34 \eps$, and in fact $\abs{\E_\rho[A_t] - \mu'_t} \leq \frac14\eps$'', then the teacher will declare a ``mistake'' and supply the value~$\mu'_t$ to the student.
 This $\mu'_t$ will also serve as the Shadow Tomography algorithm's final estimate for $\E_\rho[A_t]$.
 Furthermore, at this point the teacher will abandon any remaining copies of~$\rho$ in the current batch, and will use a ``fresh'' batch~$\rho^{\otimes n_0}$ for the subsequent application of \Cref{lem:bajanupgrade}.
 We refer to this as moving on to the next ``round''.

 Let us now show that with high probability there are at most~$R-1$ mistakes and hence at most $R$ rounds.
 (If the Shadow Tomography algorithm tries to proceed to an $(R+1)$th round, and thereby runs out of copies of~$\rho$, we simply declare an overall failure.)

-By a union bound, in the first~$R$ applications of \Cref{lem:bajanupgrade}, the probability of \emph{any} incorrect answer is at most $R \delta_0 = \delta$.
+The total probability of error made by the Threshold Search algorithm within each round is bounded by $\delta_0$.
+By a union bound, the probability of any incorrect answer over all $R$ rounds is at most $R \delta_0$, i.e., at most $\delta$.
 Below we will show that if there are no incorrect answers, then the ``Teacher Properties'' of \Cref{thm:achkn} hold, and therefore the total number of mistakes is indeed at most $\lceil C_0 (\log d)/\eps^2 \rceil = R - 1$ with probability at least~$1-\delta$.